ibmdb/node-ibm_db/APIDocumentation.md

 * **callback** - `callback (error, value)`

-   Depending on the type of information that is being retrieved, 5 types of information can be returned:
+   Depending on the type of information that is being retrieved, 2 types of information can be returned:

-   - 16-bit integer value
-   - 32-bit integer value
+   - String value
-   - 32-bit binary value
+   - Number value
-   - 32-bit mask
-   - Null-terminated character string

 ```javascript
 var ibmdb = require("ibm_db")